 I am not trying to direct you in any specific direction.
 I am simply trying to show you the options that exist and tell you why I made the decision that I made.
 If any of this information is helpful, use it to get what you need…anything else, you can disregard.

-One thing to be aware of is that until you and your dog becomes a Full Service Dog Team you will not have the protection of the ADA law, only state law and as I mentioned, that varies by state.
+One thing to be aware of is that until you and your dog become a Full Service Dog Team you will not have the protection of the ADA law, only state law and as I mentioned, that varies by state.
 If you choose this route, you can do the training which usually takes between 1 and 2 years, then you and your dog, as a team take the PAT from someone or an organization trained to administer the test.
 Keep in mind that there are no organizations that are “certified” to administer the PAT regardless of what they might say or what you might hear.
-Once your dog is able to pass a PAT and assist you with your disability is when you can start calling your dog a Full Service Dog and have the ADA protection.
+Once your dog is able to pass a PAT and assist you with your disability is when you can start calling your dog a Full-Service Dog and have the ADA protection.

 I hope that you have found beneficial information in what I have written.
-Like I said, I am very new to this and am learning every day.
+As I said, I am very new to this and am learning every day.
 I have days where Kaeley and I make great strides and others where we seem to stand still.
-That is natural and things like training is cyclical.
+That is natural and things like training are cyclical.
 I was told by someone that in dog training, “slow is fast”…and I can see that is true.
 The younger your dog is the shorter their attention span will be, just as it is with a child.
-It is better to do a few 5 minute sessions per day sometimes that try to do an hour of training all at once, especially if you are training a puppy.
+It is better to do a few 5-minute sessions per day sometimes that try to do an hour of training all at once, especially if you are training a puppy.
 I know from the classes I take Kaeley to, that by the end of that hour, she is tired and wants to either play or rest.

-Always be attentive to your dog and give your dog everything you can from proper nutrition and veterinary care to proper socialization and exposure to other people of all ages, genders and types as well as other safe dogs.
+Always be attentive to your dog and give your dog everything you can from proper nutrition and veterinary care to proper socialization and exposure to other people of all ages, genders, and types as well as other safe dogs.
 If you do these things, you will be rewarded beyond your imagination.
 Just remember everything takes time.